 The plan should be formally reviewed by all core team members and relevant stakeholders, for completeness and validity.
 The plan is then published and is often referred to as the baseline plan.

 Whenever we plan, we always make assumptions.
-This is because we are developing something new or are making change.
+This is because we are developing something new or are making a change.
 The assumptions can relate to any aspect.
 Experienced project managers will recognise the instances of assumptions, and will evaluate them in terms of their criticality.
 They are a significant source of risk.

 If you ignore this principle it can result in downstream issues of scale, the impact of which will be measured in cost and schedule terms.

 Planning requires that we capture information, for example in the Business Case.
 Other documents may also be required, e.g. specifications etc. These are all a necessary part of defining and delivering projects.
 However, some methodologies attempt to add weight to the volume of paperwork – especially in the planning phase.
 This does not always reflect best practice but is prevalent in some environments.
 We should have no more documents than necessary.